Terry Hollands: Strongman

 In the 2012 World's Strongest Man finals, Hollands withdrew from the final after tearing his left bicep during the natural stones event.
 He finished in 7th place.
 He also placed eighth again at the Arnold Strongman Classic and it was the last time he was selected.

 In the 2014 World's Strongest Man competition, Hollands became the first man to have qualified for the final for nine consecutive years.
 He placed fifth in the overall competition.
 In the 2014 World's Strongest Viking, he secured third place behind the champion Hafþór Júlíus Björnsson and runner-up David Nyström.

 In 2016 he was invited to the 2016 World's Strongest Man competition but failed to qualify for the finals.

 In 2017, Hollands reached the podium at the 2017 Europe's Strongest Man, finishing in third behind Hafþór Júlíus Björnsson and Eddie Hall.
 He couldn't qualify for World's Strongest Man finals.

 In 2018, he again failed to qualify for World's Strongest Man finals, getting eliminated at the group stage.
 He also emerged ninth at the inaugural World's Ultimate Strongman among a highly stacked field of 12 athletes.

 In 2019, a lean Hollands placed thirteenth at Giants Live World Finals shortly after competing in his first bodybuilding show.
 In November, he won the 2019 World's Strongest Man Masters competition held at the Official Strongman Games in Daytona, Florida.

 In 2020, he again failed to qualify for World's Strongest Man finals.
 He ended up tenth at the Shaw Classic and eleventh at the Europe's Strongest Man.

 After withdrawing from the 2021 World's Strongest Man, after sustaining an injury and not being able to qualify to the finals for five consecutive years, Hollands announced his retirement from Strongman.

 In a career which spanned seventeen years, he competed in more than 90 international competitions, winning 4 of them.
 With 12 international event wins, Hollands is also noted for his vehicle pulling skills, being the 8th best vehicle puller in strongman history.
 He was nicknamed Terry 'The Tank' Hollands or 'Big Tel'.

 Bodybuilding

-In 2017, Hollands began his weight loss transformation going from 195 kg to 147 kg with a 12% body fat by January of 2018 when he placed third at Britain's Strongest Man – the lightest and the leanest he had ever been throughout his strongman career.
+In 2017, Hollands began his weight loss transformation going from 195 kg to 147 kg with a 12% body fat by January 2018 when he placed third at Britain's Strongest Man – the lightest and the leanest he had ever been throughout his strongman career.

 Hollands competed in his first bodybuilding contest in August 2019 placing 1st in the Beginners category (winning 2bros Pro Luke Sandoe Classic Beginners Class), 2nd in the Masters category, and 2nd in the Open Super Heavyweight category.
 He weighed 135 kg on stage with 5–6% body fat.

 The performances qualified him for the 2bros Pro British Finals, but he did not compete and ended up being a strength and transformation coach.